groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-extraction/extract-pages-groupdocs-merger-java-guide/_index.md

 ExtractOptions extractOptions = new ExtractOptions(1, 3, RangeMode.EvenPages);
 ```

-**Explanation**: The `RangeMode.EvenPages` parameter ensures that only even‑numbered pages within the range are selected.
-In this case, only page 2 is extracted.

-#### Step 3: Initialize Merger and Extract Pages
+### Step 3: Perform Extraction and Save the Result

 ```java
 // Initialize Merger with input document path